-6. Past Performance and References
+19.6 Past Performance and References

-Please provide a description of past performance in last five (5) years and at least three (3) references in Alaska for individuals and/or organizations for whom you have provided services similar to those which are the subject of this solicitation during the last two (2) years.
+Provide at least three (3) references in Alaska for individuals and/or organizations for whom you have provided services similar to the subject of this solicitation during the last two (2) years.
 Provide a contact name, phone numbers and email addresses for the references.
+Provide a description of similar past performance over the last five (5) years, with a contact name, number and address if the contact is not listed as a reference.

-7. Reliability
+19.7 Reliability